 Save credentials as 'Notion - Production' to reuse across workflows.
 If testing, create a separate test integration and credentials.

-In Notion, create databases for your core workflows: 'Clients', 'Properties', 'Deals', and 'Tasks'.
-Add custom properties: for Clients (Status, Price Range, Preferred Areas), for Properties (Address, Price, Stage, Agent Assigned), for Deals (Stage, Value, Close Date), for Tasks (Due Date, Priority, Assignee).
-Use relations to link Clients → Properties → Deals.
+In Notion, create databases for your core workflows: 'Sponsors', 'Assets', 'Deals', and 'Tasks'.
+Add custom properties: for Sponsors (Status, Track Record, Target Markets), for Assets (Address, Asset Class, Stage, Analyst Assigned), for Deals (Stage, Deal Size, Close Date, Cap Rate), for Tasks (Due Date, Priority, Assignee).
+Use relations to link Sponsors → Assets → Deals.

 Mirror proven systems.
 If you track clients in a spreadsheet, recreate those columns as Notion properties.
 This makes migration easier and ensures team adoption.